gardotd426/regolith-de/README.md

 6. Start Regolith Desktop Environment

+    The best way obviously is through a display manager (DM).
+It definitely works with LightDM and SDDM, it should also work with GDM.
+Just select "Regolith" from the list of desktop environments.

-    One way to do this is to run the session from a manual xorg startup:
+    The other way is of course to run the session from a manual xorg startup:

     ```
     $ sudo pacman -Sy xorg-xinit